Est. 1959 Intermediate

 1. Massive Economic Impact

-• 220 billion lines of COBOL code in production worldwide
+• Hundreds of billions of lines of COBOL code reportedly in production worldwide (a 2022 Micro Focus survey estimated over 800 billion)

-• $3 trillion in daily commerce processed by COBOL systems
+• Industry estimates suggest approximately $3 trillion in daily commerce processed by COBOL systems

-• 95% of ATM transactions rely on COBOL backends
+• A widely cited figure claims 95% of ATM transactions rely on COBOL backends, though the original methodology is unverified

-• 80% of in-person financial transactions touch COBOL code
+• According to Reuters (2020), approximately 80% of in-person financial transactions touch COBOL code

 2. If It Works, Don’t Fix It